|Why I didn't add backdrops (other than the room walls) to my layout can be summarized by this photo.

 Adding more backdrops is simply adding more walls - creating more distracting shadows that have to be addressed.

 2. Somewhat related to #1 is the issues with lighting that additional backdrops would introduce.
 If there's one area where we model railroaders really need to focus it's on thinking through and improving layout room lighting.
 I really failed in this area on my previous layout, and although I feel the current layout room lighting is better, it's far short of ideal.

 More backdrops means more light is getting blocked from reaching the layout - the solution of just adding more light fixtures in the hope the problem goes away only goes so far!

 3. Multiple peninsulas broken up with backdrops may help create a sense of isolation and distance - and if that's the goal that's fine.
 But such a benchwork footprint usually means narrow shelves (a few inches on each side of the track has been promoted by some) which may serve the purpose of stretching the mainline length but at the expense of visual impact.
 The only photo angle available is the "extreme 3/4 wedge shot."
-Worse than that, when viewing the layout in person you achieve the sense of a train in the environment - it looks like exactly what it is - a model train running along a narrow shelf with a modicum of scenery on each side.
+Worse than that, when viewing the layout in person you will find it a struggle to achieve the sense of a train in the environment - it usually looks like exactly what it is - a model train running along a narrow shelf with a modicum of scenery on each side.

-|The 3/4 wedgie view of a train - you better like this perspective - a lot - unless you include some deeper scenes somewhere on your layout.|
+|The 3/4 wedgie view of a train - you better like this perspective - a lot - unless you include some deeper scenes somewhere on your layout.

 4. The last, and perhaps most important reason I didn't add a bunch of backdrops to the layout room is simply the fact that I enjoy stepping back and surveying the landscape.
 In person it's pleasant to look at the layout.
 And, when you drop the camera down to eye level you can achieve some truly deep, realistic vistas.